kodecocodes/i9t/your-app-on-the-web/your-app-on-the-web.markdown

 //TODO: Verify this screenshot later on.
 The text on the banner is misaligned, which will probably get fixed before the release.

 If you don't see the Smart Banner, swipe down on the page until it comes into view.
 So what changed?
-The Smart Banner became thinner and it now says "Open in the RWDevCon app".
+The Smart Banner became thinner and it changed to say "Open in the RWDevCon app".
 This special version of the Smart Banner only shows up for URLs that match at least one of the paths specified in the **apple-app-site-association** file you saw earlier.

 Verify this behavior by going to the homepage at `http://www.rwdevcon.com`.
 You'll see the regular-sized banner, not the thin banner you saw on the video page.
-Even though the homepage also has the appropriate meta tag, the URL in its `app-argument` parameter doesn't match the **/videos/** you specified in the **apple-app-site-association** file.
+Even though the homepage also has the appropriate meta tag, the URL in its `app-argument` parameter doesn't match the **/videos/** path you specified in the **apple-app-site-association** file.

 > **Note:** Smart App Banners don't work on the simulator, so you always have to use a device if you want to see and interact with them.